Michel d'Herbigny: Secret mission to the USSR

 At the end of 1932, d'Herbigny was seriously compromised by the scandal created by Alexander Deubner, Russian priest and nephew of Clara Zetkin, the famous Communist and one of Moscow's international agents.
-D'Herbigny had hired him as a translator, and this unbalanced priest was even officially the co-author of the last book that he had just published.
+D'Herbigny had hired him as a translator, and the priest was officially the co-author of the last book that he had just published.
 Having left precipitously in November 1932 for Berlin, for reasons that were not very honourable, Deubner was denounced as a Soviet spy.